syang-lab/Text2SQL-RAG-Chatbot/README.md

 - [x] 7.Modify to flexiable framework for training and deployment.
 This could be much simpler.
 The frame work wrapped too much, reduce the flexibility.
 - [x] 8.How does the traininer know to only tune the weight for LoRA? make only the LoRA weight trainable
 - [x] quantation, deepspeed:stage2 speedip+offload, LoRA, weight&bias.
-- [ ] Optimize inference(with repeate poration of input, how do you deal with it) and evaluation, take argparse, use model to build RAG.
+- [x] Optimize inference(with repeate poration of input, how do you deal with it) and evaluation, take argparse, use model to build RAG.
-- [ ] 1.tokenizer return tensor=="pt", 2.evaluation takes more time, case GPU OOM.
+- [x] 1.tokenizer return tensor=="pt", 2.evaluation takes more time, case GPU OOM.
 3.optimizer not compatable.
 4.inference with repeate poration of input, how do you deal with it? and evaluation. maybe use a different version of transformer for inference. and evaluation! https://wandb.ai/ayush-thakur/llm-eval-sweep/reports/How-to-Evaluate-Compare-and-Optimize-LLM-Systems--Vmlldzo0NzgyMTQz evaluation also requires finetunning parameters.
-- [ ] push to model hub, hold on hugging facespace?GPU? what are the temperature used for evaluation?
+- [x] push to model hub, hold on hugging facespace?GPU? what are the temperature used for evaluation? need to select.
+- [ ] RAG and setconfig to the code
+- [ ] write a blog

 #### LlamA2
 1.training use bfloat16